MovingBlocks/TempDoc/Terasology?-Why-not-just-use-Minecraft,-whats-the-beef?.md

 Switching between gameplay templates (a collection of modules, like a Minecraft modpack), is as simple as choosing between survival, creative, or hardcore in Minecraft.
 That is to say, its completely handled through GUI with no external tools needed, and is managed perworld.
 This holds true for joining servers as well, no user setup needed.

 ![](https://i.imgur.com/OpmgYGP.png)

-Current gameplay templates:

-* __Josharias Survival__

- _"Survival with an emphasis on technology"_

-   The closest there currently is to Minecraft.
-It draws inspiration from Terrafirmacraft, and focuses on progression and automation.

-* __Through Out The Ages__

- _"Develop your skills and tools Through the Ages from stone to copper and beyond"_

-   Survival is more realistic and progression is based on actual Ages.
-It can be likened to what BetterThanWolves does to Minecraft survival.

-* __LightAndShadow__

- _"Light & Shadow is an experimental game type set in a quirky Alice in Wonderland inspired setting"_

-* __Core__

-   Core is blocks and items that currently come with the engine.
-Its not technically a template, and will be eventually slimed down or removed.
-Its plants moved to [PlantPack](https://github.com/Terasology/PlantPack), its ores moved to the [Ore Library](https://github.com/Terasology/Minerals) etc. It can compared to Minecraft Classic.
-All other templates are built off this.

-Non of these are finished (except for core), and contribution is encouraged.
-However, creating your own template is also recommended.

 __For the advanced user__